cccu-uk/U14553_AOS_Exercises/content/RFC_Logger/rfclogger.md

 >
 > Be prepared to see a more advanced level of bash scripting through this exercise, as this is a stage 6 module you are expected to learn at higher level.
 >
-> Also, this lab is essential for the first assignment.
+> Also, this lab is essential for the assignment.
 >
 > Once you have followed this document you will be provided with a file that you can then test the output of the script.

 # Getting Started

-Open a terminal and make a directory in your `$HOME` directory and call it `AOS/` if you havent got one already, using the `mkdir AOS` command in the terminal in JupyterHub.
+Open a terminal and make a directory in your `$HOME` directory and call it `ACe/` if you havent got one already, using the `mkdir ACE` command in the terminal in JupyterHub.

-Next you will need to create a child directory inside `AOS` called `logging`.
+Next you will need to create a child directory inside `ACE` called `logging`.

-From here you can either navigate to this newly created child directory using `cd AOS/logging` if you are in the `$HOME` directory still.
+From here you can either navigate to this newly created child directory using `cd ACE/logging` if you are in the `$HOME` directory still.

 ![mkdir example](images/mkdir.png)

+> ***NOTE**: Remember you should be in `dev` branch.

 Now pick your favourite text editor(nano, vim, etc) or find an IDE installed on the system.
 Then create a new shell script like this `<editor> rfclogger.sh` where the `<editor>` is nano, vim, etc.